Sustainable development and the ski area

 In 2019, Val Cenis was already the first resort in France to test HVO for its groomers, a fuel with very low emissions.
 As of winter 2022-2023, the Val Cenis resort has gone one step further with a new 100% electric groomer.

-The ski area's teams use the new "Husky E-motion" from Prinoth, a groomer adapted to the preparation of cross-country ski and sled runs, play areas, footpaths and the foot of the slopes.
+The ski area teams operate the new "Husky E-motion" from Prinoth, a groomer designed to prepare cross-country ski and toboggan runs, play areas, footpaths and the foot of pistes.
 All in silence!
-Appreciable for use on the snow front, near tourist residences.
+Ideal for use on the snow front, close to tourist residences.

 Val Cenis and the ski area is working with other mountain stakeholders to prepare the future of ski resorts in France.

-Domaines Skiables de France carbon footprint: development of an energy consumption measurement tool to implement new tools to improve energy efficiency and reduce greenhouse gas emissions in ski resorts.
+Bilan carbone Domaines Skiables de France: development of an energy consumption measurement tool to implement new tools to improve energy efficiency and reduce greenhouse gas emissions in ski resorts.

 Sustainable Tourism Chair at Savoie Mont Blanc University: collectively creating new sustainable business models to meet the challenges of mountain tourism.
-This approach has a strong impact because it allows us to imagine a paradigm shift, to provide an in-depth diagnosis, to identify the contributions of stakeholders and to involve them in the process.
+This high-impact approach makes it possible to imagine a paradigm shift, provide an in-depth diagnosis, identify the contributions of stakeholders and involve them in the process.